skiadas/WebAppsCourse/notes/strings_and_re.md

     ```
     > Note: Oftentimes you read numeric input from a text field.
 You must convert it into a number first, to avoid examples like the above.
 - Strings can be accessed via array indexing: `"hi there"[4] == "h"`, `"hello".length == 5`.
 There is no separate type for single characters.
+- You can iterate over the characters in a string using for example a for-of loop.
 - Strings are immutable: You cannot change their value, you can only create a new string.

 ### String methods